rif/web2admin/README.md

 or

- - Clone the web2admin repo and copy content in your app ecluding the .git and .gitignore.
+ - Clone the web2admin repo and copy content in your app excluding the .git and .gitignore.

 Update
 ------
 Just use any of the installation procedures and overwrite the plugin content in your web2py app.

 Usage
 -----
 Give full rights to particular users:
  - After installing the plugin create a group w2a_manager and add the manager users to this grup.